What Needs To Change For Fintech To Better Help Underserved Consumers

 “So the issues surrounding how the algorithms are built, what data is fed into them, how those factors are being weighted is now squarely in the crosshairs of the country’s most aggressive state financial regulator right now.
 So in my personal opinion...
 I would suspect there will be rules and regulations about the way those algorithms have to either be tested in advance.
 You cannot say ‘The machine did it and we don’t know how it happened’, because from a regulatory standpoint that is not going to cut it.”

-Jean Donnelly, Fintech Sandbox Partners
+Jean Donnelly, FinTech Sandbox Partners

 Donnelly said she’s beginning to see more companies wanting to invest specifically in underserved markets, in part because it makes sense for their business.